PROUD TO WORK WITH FASHION’S MOST AMBITIOUS MANUFACTURERS

-Across our core styles, water-saving processes include the use of:
+Across our LID styles, water-saving processes include the use of:

 ● We work with the newest available technologies for impactfull finishing treatmetns such as ozone, e-flow and laser treatments.
-Jeanologia’s e-Flow washing technology which saves 95% of water by using nanobubbles of air (instead of water baths) to achieve the authentic jeans look we all love.
+Jeanologia’s e-Flow washing technology saves 95% of water by using nanobubbles of air (instead of water baths) to achieve the authentic jeans look we all love.

 We are focused on managing effluent too.
 That covers any by-product of making clothes that can impact water, such as dyes, dissolved solids and toxic metal traces at the end of the process.
 Although most effluent is treated at effluent treatment plants within the factories, there is still a leftover sludge that needs to be dealt with.
 This is a big issue for the fashion industry — so we are looking at ways to recycle it.
-In Bangladesh, eight of our suppliers (including GMS have begun working with Geocycle, which reuses textile mill sludge by incorporating it into the cement making process.
+For example, In Bangladesh we have been working with Geocycle, which reuses textile mill sludge by incorporating it into the cement making process.
 By mid-2021, our manufacturers had recycled 164 tonnes of the stuff.

 On the chemical side of things: By 2025, all of our core products will be made using approved and traceable chemicals.
 Right now, we manage chemical risk on two levels.
 We have a thorough and continuous chemical testing program to ensure that our products meet the standards laid out BESTSELLER’s Restricted Substances List.
-Our trims are also produced in line with these restrictions, by suppliers who meet (and exceed) our high-level quality and safety standards.
+Our trims are also produced in line with these standards, by suppliers who meet (and exceed) our high-level quality and safety standards.
 We test products on a continuous and yearly basis to safeguard that chemicals are not in our clothes and that the testing program is working across all tiers down in our supply chain.
 On a second level, we work closely with our suppliers to ensure they have a safe and well-managed inventory.
 Manufacturers need to have protocols in place for the safe handling of chemicals and provide us with a chemical inventory list of the chemicals kept on site.
 Further, safety precautions in regards to use, storage and handling of chemicals must be followed.

-Our membership with the Apparel and Footwear International RSL Management (AFIRM) Group means we are aligned with industry standards on restricted substances and kept up to speed with any new legislation.
+Our membership with the Apparel and Footwear International RSL Management (AFIRM) Group (AFIRM) Group means we are aligned with industry standards on restricted substances and kept up to speed with any new legislation.
 We are also improving manufacturer transparency by encouraging the use of tools like BHive which enables factories to cross-check chemicals in real-time via an app.
 As part of the environmental rating the Bhive app is one way for manufacturers to demonstrate compliance with our RSL and transparency on chemical inventory.

 And, with state-of-the-art finishing experts Jeanologia, we are actively working on new technologies to replace chemically-intensive treatments such as stonewash and conventional bleach with more sustainable treatments.
 For instance, their G2 technology achieves the faded look by turning air into ozone to react to the dye.
 When the job is done, it is transformed back into air and safely released, in turn cutting our chemical use by 80%.
 Pretty neat, and there is more on the way.